FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Note that this implementation assumes that the input strings are ASCII strings.
 If the input strings contain Unicode characters, the implementation will need to be modified to handle multi-byte characters.

-Sure, here's an implementation of the Ukkonen's algorithm for building a suffix tree in Go:
+4. Write a function in Golang to build a suffix tree for a given string.

 ```golang